CiaraAMolloy/Mobile-Devlopment-Project/README.md

 instructions
 Make flashcard sets:

 1)In home click make Sets

 2)Choose a folder from the spinner

 3)Give your set a unique name

 4)click add

 Make flashcards:

 1)click make flashcards

 2)select a set to add your flashcard to

 3)give your flashcard a term and definition example term:1+1 definition:2

 4)click add

 5)you should see the flashcard you created

+Delete flashcards:

+1)In home click Delete/view flashcards

+2)select a set to delete cards from from the spinner

+3)click the select button

+4)you should now see the list of flashcards select one or multiple to delete

+5)click delete